ZGStuff/Everstore/README.md

 ------------------------------------------------------

 Set features: Game/app uploads, game/app backups for full titles and save data, and some games for download to get the store started!
 No apps yet, I need some homebrew apps for the store.
-Open an issue if you have a homebrew app I can use. quantumgames is helping with this project, he will have his own fork.
+Open an issue if you have a homebrew app I can use. quantumgames is helping with this project, he will have his own branch.

+Sorry I havent been developing, been too busy with school, working on Left 2 Die Season 4, and hanging out with my friends.